-These gluten free pumpkin muffins are made with almond flour and coconut flour for delicious, nutritious, perfectly-spiced muffins.
-Perfect for autumn-inspired baking!
+Say hello to your new favorite fall baking recipe!
+These gluten free pumpkin muffins are made with almond flour and coconut flour for delicious, nutritious, and perfectly-spiced autumn muffins.
+They’re easy to make, sweetened with maple syrup (or honey), and can easily be made dairy-free!

 Almond Flour Pumpkin Muffins

-- pureed pumpkin (You can puree pumpkin yourself, or save time with canned pumpkin!
+- canned pumpkin puree (You can puree pumpkin yourself, or save time with canned pumpkin!
 Just make sure it’s plain, not the kind with sugars/spices already added.)

 - almond flour